CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 CT = 2000:5A MRCT connected 2000:5A (400:1)

-To point out, the burden heavily impacts the CT accuracy rating.
+Keep in mind, the burden significantly affects CT accuracy.
 The lower the burden on the CT secondary, the higher the saturation point for a given CT.
-For instance, imagine a 10P20 50 VA CT has a burden of 25 VA.
-This means the CT shouldn’t saturate 40 times, 50/25 x 20, over the rated primary current, not 20.
+For example, if a 10P20 50 VA CT has a 25 VA burden, it won’t saturate at 20 times the rated primary current, but at 40 times (50/25 x 20).

 GE L90 relay burden = 0.2VA at 5 Amp input